 5. Acceptance

-What might someone experience while grieving?
+What else might someone experience while grieving?

 Grief doesn’t just affect us mentally, it could also have physical effects on our body.
 Let’s look at some common physical and mental symptoms of grief…

-Physical: loss of appetite, headaches, aches and pains, fatigue, crying, nausea
+Physical: loss of appetite, headaches, aches and pains, fatigue, crying, nausea.

-Mental: crying, difficulty sleeping, feelings of detachment, depression, isolation from family and friends, abnormal behaviour, anxiety, frustration, worry, guilt, anger, stress, questioning of spiritual beliefs, questioning the purpose of life
+Mental: crying, difficulty sleeping, feelings of detachment, depression, isolation from family and friends, abnormal behaviour, anxiety, frustration, worry, guilt, anger, stress, questioning of spiritual beliefs, questioning the purpose of life.

 What can I do to help someone who is grieving?